 Exteroception vs Interoception: Getting Out of Your Head

-Most people have an interoceptive bias—they’re focused more on what’s going on internally [mentally] than on what’s happening externally.
-I think that this is an issue because we hear so often about the need to do a meditation practice that allows us to focus inward and that we’re getting yanked around by all the stressorsContinue reading “Exteroception vs Interoception: Getting Out of Your Head”
+Most people are sort of in their head a lot.
+They’re not really present to what they’re doing, which leads me to the statement that I believe, most people have an interoceptive bias—they’re focused more on what’s going on internally than on what’s happening externally.
+I think that this is an issue because we hearContinue reading “Exteroception vs Interoception: Getting Out of Your Head”